Southwest Oregon Regional Airport

 In January 2012 now defunct SeaPort Airlines began daily flights to Portland; by early 2016 SeaPort announced that they were ending their service to North Bend/Coos Bay.
 On the heels of the announcement by SeaPort, PenAir announced they would begin non-stop Saab 340 service between Portland and North Bend beginning March 21, 2016.
 SeaPort ceased operations at North Bend on March 20, 2016.
 The federally subsidized air service provided by PenAir proved to be short-lived and on August 4, 2017, PenAir announced the North Bend/Coos Bay service was terminated effective as of August 7, 2017.

 OTH had airline service on Horizon Air, direct to Portland International Airport beginning in 1982.
 Horizon Air ended the OTH-PDX flight on October 11, 2008.

 The airport is seeing more private and corporate jets bringing golfers to Bandon Dunes Golf Resort; the resort is a 20-minute drive from the OTH airport.
 The Coos County Airport District designed and opened a new terminal facility in July 2008; in February 2009 a new air traffic control tower opened.

-The United Express flight to San Francisco is a Bombardier CRJ200; the seasonal United Express flights to Denver, Colorado are on the 76-passenger Embraer E-175.